boots-edu/textbook/source/original/week10.md

 * In the parent\, we can call subscribe to attach an  _anonymous function _ that will run each time the child calls next and optionally\, another to hand when the child calls error\.
 * event2\.next\(4\) called in the child would print 5 from the parent\.
 * Event2\.error\(new Error\(“Bad stuff”\)\) would print the error object as an error from the parent\.
-  * Note: This second parameter is optional if you don’t want error notifications\.
+  * Note: This second parameter is optional if you don't want error notifications\.

 <span style="color:#D4D4D4">        </span>  <span style="color:#569CD6">this</span>  <span style="color:#D4D4D4">\.event2\.subscribe\(</span>